ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ## APPENDIX: RO-Crate JSON-LD

-It is not necessary to use [JSON-LD tooling](https://json-ld.org/#developers) to generate or parse the _RO-Crate Metadata File_, although they may make it easier to conform to this specification, e.g. handling relative URIs.
-It is RECOMMENDED to use [JSON tooling](http://json.org/) to handle [JSON](https://tools.ietf.org/html/rfc7159) syntax and escaping rules.
+It is not necessary to use [JSON-LD tooling](https://json-ld.org/#developers) to generate or parse the _RO-Crate Metadata File_, although JSON-LD tools may make it easier to conform to this specification, e.g. handling relative URIs.
+It is RECOMMENDED to use JSON tooling to handle [JSON](https://tools.ietf.org/html/rfc7159) syntax and escaping rules.

 This appendix shows a brief JSON-LD introduction for complying with the _RO-Crate Metadata File_ requirements.